stratum-mining/sv2-spec/03-Protocol-Overview.md

 The Job Negotiation Protocol is used for communication between a Job Negotiator and Pool Service.

-The Template Distribution Protocol is used for communication between a Job Negotiator and Template Provider.
+The Template Distribution Protocol is used for communication either between a Job Negotiator and a Template Provider or between a Pool Service and Template Provider.

 The Job Distribution Protocol is used for communication between a Job Negotiator and a Mining Proxy.